Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 The rows represent the actual classes the outcomes should have been.
 While the columns represent the predictions we have made.
 For confusion matrix, there are three measures that we mentioned: precision, recall, and specificity.

 Pecision is the ratio of correct positive predictions to the total predicted positives.
-Precision is calculated as the number of correct positive predictions (TP) divided by the total number of positive predictions (TP + FP).
+Precision is calculated as the number of correct positive predictions divided by the total number of positive predictions.

 Recall is calculated as the ratio between the number of Positive samples correctly classified as Positive to the total number of Positive samples.